Pattyndenne Manor: Structure

 the upper storey rests on four moulded and chamfered corner posts and the jetties project from all four sides.
 The layout of the house remains largely unchanged, except for the addition of a kitchen wing in around 1600.
 In 1890 an extension was added to accommodate a new staircase.

 The house contains a banqueting hall and a 13th-century prison.

-Recent events
+Visiting

-This house is no longer open to the public.
-Visits are sometimes available by private arrangement with the owners for people or groups with specific interest in the house.
+The house is privately owned and not open to the public.